AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

 **:information_source: Notes about the commands:**<br>

-- Words in `<UPPER_CASE>` are the parameters to be supplied by the user.<br>
+- Words in `<UPPER_CASE>` are the parameters to be supplied by you, the user.<br>
   e.g. in `add project <PROJECT_NAME>`, `<PROJECT_NAME>` is a parameter which can be used as `add project CS2103`.

 - Extraneous parameters for commands that do not take in parameters (namely `list project`) will be ignored.<br>
   e.g. if the command specifies `list project 123`, it will be interpreted as `list project`.

 - If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

-- 🚨 Some commands that interact with the UI are laggy in V1.3.
-If you use a command and doesn't notice a change in the UI then try to **click on the project cards and tasks** and it should update to it's current data.
 </div>

 ### Adding a project: `add project`

+The added projects will appear on the project list on the left.

 **Format:** `add project <PROJECT_NAME>`